Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/upload-library.md

 ## <a name="api-description"></a>API açıklaması

-Dosyayı canlı yanıt kitaplığına Upload.
+Dosyayı canlı yanıt kitaplığına yükleyin.

 ## <a name="limitations"></a>Sınırlamalar